COMPUTED TOMOGRAPHY (CT) IMAGING

-CT scanning, sometimes called CAT scanning, is a noninvasive, painless medical test that helps physicians diagnose and treat medical conditions.
-CT is a special type of x-ray exam that produces detailed pictures of inside of the body.
-CT uses a narrow x-ray beam that is directed through the body and recorded by detectors.
+Computed Tomography, sometimes called a CAT scan, is a noninvasive, painless medical test that helps physicians diagnose and treat medical conditions.
+CT is a special type of exam that uses x-rays to produce detailed pictures of inside of the body.
+CT uses a narrow x-ray beam that is directed through the body and recorded by several detectors.
 This information is used to produce multiple cross-sectional images or "slices" of the area being studied.
 Dense tissues, such as bone, appear white on CT images.
 Less dense tissues, such as brain tissues or muscle, appear in shades of gray.
 Air-filled spaces, such as in the bowel or lungs, appear black on a CT image.

 During a CT scan, the area being imaged is positioned inside a ring or "gantry" that is part of the CT scanner.
 The ring can tilt and the x-ray devices within it can rotate to obtain the views needed.
 CT can be used to obtain information about almost any body part.